 Abstracts: Authors (or supervisors) of undergraduate or postgraduate dissertations on cave or karst themes are encouraged to submit abstracts for publication.
-Please indicate whether the thesis is available on inter-library loan.
+Please indicate whether the thesis is available via inter-library loan.
 Abstracts of papers presented at BCRA (and related) conferences or symposia are also welcome.
+Normally, Abstracts appear as part of Forum.